flutter/website/src/testing/integration-tests/migration.md

 This test performs a tap action on the first item on the list, which is a `ListTile` with the text "Alder".

-After the tap, the test waits for the details to be displayed.
+After the tap, the test waits for the details to appear.
 In this case, waits for the widget with the text "Alnus" to be displayed.